-In the event you are eligible for retirement, and you DO NOT elect benefits under the State Employee Protection Act the following conditions will apply regarding your State Plan benefits.
+If you are eligible for retirement and you DO NOT elect benefits under the State Employee Protection Act, the following conditions apply regarding your State Plan benefits.

 Retire (before age 65):

-2. Terminate coverage and move to another health insurance product (Insurance Marketplace, Spouse Plan, etc.).
+- Terminate coverage and move to another health insurance product (Insurance Marketplace, spouse plan, etc.).

 Retire (after age 65):

 - Terminate coverage and move to Medicare A, B, D, with a Medicare Supplement Plan or Medicare Advantage Plan.

 The following rules will apply immediately following termination of State Plan benefits.

-A 1985 federal law (P. L. 99‑272, Title X), the Consolidated Omnibus Budget Reconciliation Act (COBRA), modified by the 1996 Health Insurance Portability and Accountability Act (HIPAA), gives employees and all covered dependents who are losing eligibility for employer group health care benefits, the right to continue certain coverage by self‑paying the entire monthly group benefit payment.
+A 1985 federal law (P. L. 99‑272, Title X), the Consolidated Omnibus Budget Reconciliation Act (COBRA), modified by the 1996 Health Insurance Portability and Accountability Act (HIPAA), gives employees and all covered dependents who are losing eligibility for employer group health-care benefits the right to continue certain coverage by self‑paying the entire monthly group benefit payment and an administrative fee.

-You will receive a letter from Allegiance (on behalf of the State of Montana) containing a summary of your rights under federal law to continue group health care benefits upon termination of your existing benefits.
-Employees and dependents losing eligibility for benefits because of a life event known as a qualifying event also receive this letter to ensure they have the information they need to choose whether to continue health care benefits under COBRA.
+You will receive a letter from Allegiance COBRA Services (on behalf of the State of Montana) containing a summary of your rights under federal law to continue group health-care benefits upon termination of your existing benefits.
+Employees and dependents losing eligibility for benefits because of a life event (known as a qualifying event) also receive this letter to ensure they have the information needed to choose whether to continue health-care benefits under COBRA.
 You can contact Allegiance COBRA Services at (406) 721-2222 or COBRAinquire@askallegiance.com.

-Please note, you may have other options available to you when you lose group health coverage.
+Please note, other options may be available to you when your group health coverage ends.

-There may be other coverage options for you and your family through the Health Insurance Marketplace, Medicaid, or other group health plan coverage options (such as a spouse’s plan) through what is called a “Special Enrollment Period”, even if that plan generally doesn’t accept late enrollees.
-Some of these options may cost less than COBRA continuation coverage.
-By enrolling in coverage through the Marketplace, you may qualify for lower costs on your monthly premiums and lower out-of-pocket costs.
+Other coverage options may be available for you and your family through the Health Insurance Marketplace, Medicaid, or other group health-plan coverage options (such as a spouse’s plan) through what is called a “Special Enrollment Period,” even if that plan generally doesn’t accept late enrollees.
+Some of these options may be less expensive than COBRA-continuation coverage.
+By enrolling in coverage through the Marketplace, you may qualify for lower costs for your monthly premiums and lower out-of-pocket costs.
 You can learn more about many of these options at www.healthcare.gov.